-- 13.1 Advocate to support the Food Desert Elimination Act A4700 in 2018. - 13.2 Improve the quality of food donations to the local food pantries. - 13.1 Increase access to high quality fresh food in pounds, to seniors experiencing food insecurity.
+- 13.1 Advocate to support the Food Desert Elimination Act A4700 in 2018. - 13.2 Improve the quality of food donations to the local food pantries. - 13.3 Increase access to high quality fresh food in pounds, to seniors experiencing food insecurity.

-Strategy Performance Indicator Responsible Party 13.1a GMPHP sent a letter of support to NJ legislature for the Food Dessert Bill. • Letter sent December 2018. a) GMPHP 13.1b Follow-up with work group to implement actions determined by the Legislature, in 2019.
-13.2a Develop a culturally, linguistically appropriate flyer promoting healthy foods to donate to a food pantry.
-Flyer formed and promoted. a) Jewish Family Children Services 13.2b Research the availability of the RWJ Food Van to do an event in an underserved area in 2019. • Event booked in 2019. b) GMPHP 13.3a Provide and post information at Senior Centers and Senior Housing about the location of farmers markets in Mercer County. # of postings at Senior Centers. a) Office on Aging 13.3b Distribute the Mercer Street Friends list of food pantries to CAB members, stakeholders, community centers, town websites, churches, by promoting http://mercerstreetfriends.org/foodbank/where-to-find-help/ • # of CAB members. b) GMPHP 13.3c Deliver between 2 and 4 nutrition education lessons or series at senior housing sites that receive the Commodity Supplemental Food Program through Mercer Street Friends in 2019. # of participants in program and number of programs. c) NJ SNAP-ED On-goin On-going programming subject to grant funding in Yrs.
+Strategy Performance Indicator Responsible Party 13.1a GMPHP sent a letter of support to NJ legislature for the Food Dessert Bill.
+Letter sent December 2018. a) GMPHP Capital Health Medical Center St. Francis Medical Center RWJ-Hamilton 13.1b Follow-up with work group to implement actions determined by the Legislature, in 2019.
+Not available yet b) GMPHP 13.2a Develop a culturally, linguistically appropriate flyer promoting healthy foods to donate to a food pantry.
+Flyer formed and promoted. a) Jewish Family Children Services Princeton Health Department 13.2b Research the availability of the RWJ Food Van to do an event in an underserved area in 2019.
+Event booked in 2019. b) GMPHP RWJ-Hamilton 13.3a Provide and post information at Senior Centers and Senior Housing about the location of farmers markets in Mercer County. # of postings at Senior Centers. a) Office on Aging RWJ-Hamilton St. Francis Medical Center 13.3b Distribute the Mercer Street Friends list of food pantries to CAB members, stakeholders, community centers, town websites, churches, by promoting http://mercerstreetfriends.org/food-bank/where-to-find-help/ • # of CAB members. b) GMPHP 13.3c Deliver between 2 and 4 nutrition education lessons or series at senior housing sites that receive the Commodity Supplemental Food Program through Mercer Street Friends in 2019. # of participants in program and number of programs. c) NJ SNAP-ED On-going g programming subject to grant funding in Yrs.
 2 & 3.